ddmitov/perl-executing-browser/README.md

 ## Compile-time Requirements

-GCC compiler and Qt5 headers from any standard Qt5 development bundle are the only compile-time requirements of the project.
+GCC compiler and Qt5 headers from any standard Qt5 development bundle are the only compile-time requirements.

 Compiled and tested successfully using:
 * Qt Creator 2.8.1 and Qt 5.1.1 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Debian Linux,
+* Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Windows XP,
+* Qt Creator 3.0.1 and Qt 5.2.1 on 64-bit OS X 10.9.1, i5,
+(main development and testing platform - Valcho Nedelchev).
 * Qt Creator 3.1.1 and Qt 5.3.0 on 64-bit Lubuntu 14.10 Linux,
 * Qt Creator 3.1.1 and Qt 5.4.1 on 64-bit Lubuntu 15.04 Linux
-(main development and testing platform - Dimitar D. Mitov),
+(main development and testing platform - Dimitar D. Mitov).
-* Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Windows XP,
-* Qt Creator 3.0.1 and Qt 5.2.1 on 64-bit OS X 10.9.1, i5
-(main development and testing platform - Valcho Nedelchev).

 ## Runtime Requirements